 Still, being here is daunting.
 I mean when did I reach the stage in life when I required living at a mental institution?
 Me!
 It’s me I’m talking about here.
 How did this happen?
 How did it get so bad?
 I’m actually a patient at a mental hospital.
 Tears are welling up in my eyes as they often do when I ponder the surreal reality that is now my actual life.
 I actually should qualify that last statement with quotation marks around many of the words.
 Certainly around the word “life” as the past six years it has held mostly the mere biological definition.
 “Functioning” or rather dysfunctioning with OCD is not living.
 I think the best way to describe an existence with OCD is as being among the Living Dead.
 Sure there is a heartbeat and brain activity (the brain activity is actually the main problem) but it’s not really being alive.
 I have not been living.
 I have been existing.
 I have been struggling to exist in a painful, tortured life.
 A desperate, despondent, guilt-ridden, maddening, anguish-filled, and ultimately tiresome life.
 I have been coping, struggling, and in the end, failing.
 All the while time passing me by.

 I stopped writing in my notebook.
 I could feel the tears about to fall, but before they could, I regained my composure and held them back.
-The frustration and sadness of being this way had caused me to get misty-eyed often, but I drew the line at full on crying.
-As long as I didn’t shed a tear, it wasn’t really crying.
+The frustration and sadness of being this way had caused me to get misty-eyed often, but I tried to curb full on crying.
+As long as I didn’t shed a tear, it wasn’t completely losing.
+I often failed and did cry, but only privately.
 My friend Regina used to call me a heartless robot because I would control myself and not cry at sad movies.
 Get teary-eyed, sure.
 Cry, no. I recall the many times we went to maudlin movies together and she looked at me in disbelief that I wasn’t a bawling mess like her.
 She was baffled that I didn’t cry at all during “Titanic.”
 I thought about the last time I was in a movie theatre with Regina in L.A.
 We went to see James Cameron’s “Elizabethtown,” which made her weep and made me really annoyed.
 Now I was here.
 I was in a modern-day sanitarium.
 Hell, let’s refer to it as what it was called when they founded this place.
 An insane asylum.
 I was one of the patients now.
 I was one of the insane.